Arsen Sheverdin

 Bio

+Previously I graduated as an ELLIS Honours MSc in Artificial Intelligence at the University of Amsterdam, where I wrote my thesis on probabilistic deep learning methods for continual learning with Dr. Eric Nalisnick at the AMLab .
 I obtained my undergraduate degree in Physics with Mathematics minor at the Nazarbayev University.
 During my undergraduate, I was fortunate enough to receive the Yessenov Foundation scholarship to conduct a research visit at the Cornell University, where I worked on developing deep learning methods for inverse design for nanophotonic structres, under the supervision of Dr. Francesco Monticone .
 As an undergraduate, for two years I also was a Research Assistant at my university's Physics department, where I studied the nanophotonic structures and their optimization under the supervision of Dr. Constantinos Valagiannopoulos

 Publications